-As we head into the last weeks of summer, many of us will be doing everything we can to soak up the last of the warm weather.
+As we head into the last weeks of summer, and you can enjoy the autumn garden, many of us will be doing everything we can to soak up the last of the warm weather.
 One of the best ways to do this is to create a garden snug: this will provide the perfect spot to relax and socialise as the nights draw in.
 With the warmer weather forecast to stay with us until October, you’ll undoubtedly be glad to have a sheltered area where you can kick back and enjoy those balmy evenings.

 If this sounds like the ideal project for you, just read on to learn how you can create your inviting garden snug in five easy steps.